ARC: Consistent, Low-Latency Delivery via Receiver-Side Scheduling: Analytic Analysis and Concrete Examples

 \subsection{Extension to longer recovery patterns}

 The alternating pattern analyzed above corresponds to pattern length \(2\), in which each late recovery is immediately followed by an early recovery.
 In realistic environments, however, late recoveries often appear singly, while early recoveries occur in consecutive sequences.
-This motivates extending the analysis to a length-\(P\) pattern in which one object has peak delay \(d_{\mathrm H} = 1\) and the remaining \(P - 1\) objects have valley delay \(d_{\mathrm L} = 1 - g\).
+This motivates extending the analysis to a length-\(P\) pattern in which one block has peak delay \(d_{\mathrm H} = 1\) and the remaining \(P - 1\) blocks have valley delay \(d_{\mathrm L} = 1 - g\).
 The pattern then repeats every \(P\) steps.

 As before, write the steady-state offset in the small-\(\lambda\) regime as

 \paragraph{Linear asymptote (length-\(P\) pattern):} With asymmetric gains

 and symmetric exponents \(\rho_u = \rho_\ell = 1\), the fixed point satisfies